McMasterRS/lm_building-modern-SPAs/navigation-bar.md

 ```
 import SettingsIcon from '@mui/icons-material/Settings'
 ```
-We are importing the MUI "Settings" icon (gear icon) for use in our navigation bar.
+We are importing the MUI "Settings" icon (gear icon) for use in our navigation bar and app drawer.

-Add the following lines of code immediately after the `Box` component containing the `MacNavButtons`for "Page 1" and "Page 2":
+Add the following lines of code immediately after the `Box` component containing the `MacNavButtons` for "Page 1" and "Page 2":
 ```
 {% raw %}
 <Box sx={{paddingRight: 1}}>